 - To reduce the societal stigma of dementia through activities, discussions and talks about dementia in a café setting; and

 - To provide a safe, supportive and conducive environment where activities and social interaction are organised for persons with dementia and their caregivers.

 The Memories Café programme, modelled after the Alzheimer’s Café, was successfully piloted in early 2014.
 The responses garnered from the two pilot sessions were overwhelming, which spurred ADA to include the programme as part of its regular programme for its beneficiaries.
 The programme remains very popular, and fully enrolled at almost every session.

 What do we do?

 This is a two-hour outing for Persons with Dementia and their caregivers.
 The first hour focuses on engagement activities such as sing-along, enjoying a music performance, drumming, puppet and drama activities led by community artists, volunteers and staff.
 The second hour is designed for social interaction among Persons with Dementia, caregivers and customers at the café accompanied with drinks and snacks.

 Persons with Dementia (mild to moderate stage) who enjoy performance activities.
 The Person with Dementia needs to be accompanied by a caregiver.

-A nominal fee of $5.00 will be charged to cover the cost of running the programme.
+A nominal fee of $7.00 will be charged for most sessions to cover the cost of running the programme.